dandevri/website/pages/meta/colophon.md

 This site is mostly powered by Hand Coding™ with a splash of [11ty][11ty] and many [plugins and packages][packages].
 You can peek at the source on [GitHub][repo].
 It's hosted on [netlify][netlify].

+No cookies or third-party tracking scripts are embedded on this site.
+Privacy is more important than metrics.

+Layout and components are mostly from [Every Layout][layout] and [Inclusive Components][components].
+CSS follow the [ITCSS][itcss] architecture.
+Component folder structure is based on [Atomic Design][atomic].
+Small design tweaks come from [Refactoring UI][refactoring].

 I mostly used my hands to type on a keyboard but was accompanied by lots of different tools and products which are listed on this [uses][uses] page.

 It was designed design-tool free™, straight in the browser without any unecessary comps and mockups.
 The text is set in [Simplon][simplon] by [Swiss Typeface][swiss].
 Icons and other assets are created using [Figma][figma] or [Dotgrid][dotgrid].